-LinkedIn boasts a user base of 347 MIL with the gender divide slightly favouring male identifying users.
-Out of all the social networks LinkedIn has the monopoly on users aged 30 – 49 and the over half its users are university graduates.
+LinkedIn boasts a user base of 347 MIL with the gender divide slightly favoring male users.
+Out of all the social networks, LinkedIn has the monopoly on users aged 30 – 49 and the over half its users are university graduates.
 In addition, LinkedIn users are some of the highest earners amongst the social networks with over 44% making more than £60K a year.

 - LinkedIn is one of the main business to business platforms.

 - Users are encouraged to create article style content offering business insights.
 This is a great tool for positioning a brand as industry experts.

 - Brands can make connections with more than just clients.
 They can meet influencers and prospective employees.

 - There’s almost no scope for consumer marketing on LinkedIn.